kimeunazip/Cornerstone/README.md

 These are small snippets of code that I learned during the process of preparing to become a developer, including code that I want to remember.

-Also known as 'Euna's Code Snippet Collection'!
+Also known as 'Euna's Code defragmentation'!

 2022.09 ~